openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

   To update your randomized content block components to the latest versions in the content library, click **Update now**.

-  The randomized content block is brought up to date with the latest contents of the library or libraries that it references.
+  The randomized content block is brought up to date with the latest contents of the library that it references.

 * If you edited only the settings of components in the randomized content block in your course so that they are different from the original version in the